 - Teacher’s Aides

 AE, TP, CE, CPA - Alternate Education, Transitional Program, Cooperative Education, and Career Promotion and Awareness.

-One education assistant will be assigned specifically to speech.
-The language assistant works under the direction and supervision of the resource teacher and the speech pathologist.
+Two education assistants will be assigned specifically to speech.
+The language assistants works under the direction and supervision of the resource teacher and the speech pathologist.